ploomber/jupysql-plugin/README.md

 jlpm install
 ```
-Note: `pkgmt format` can be used to format and lint before committing code.
+Note: `pkgmt format` can be used to format and lint Python files before committing code.
+To format JavaScript and TypeScript files, use `yarn run eslint`.
+To lint without formatting,
+use `yarn run eslint:check`

 ```bash
 # Note: this command will take some time the first time as it has to install